tuckerjo97/Recommender-System/README.md

 None of these files are optimized, and none are heavily tested.
 All were done with the intended purpose of learning how a recommender system works, not to be perfect.

-Files were created in oder listed, so they should get better as they go on.
+Files were created in order listed, so they should get better as they go on.

 Explicit data set used: MovieLens small dataset Implicit data set used: LastFM 1K user dataset